My shopping cart

 How is it possible that membranes last such a long time?

-Membrane elements work on a different principle than other filtration methods such as filter paper or lenticular modules.
+Membrane elements work on a different principle than other filtration methods such as filter paper or lenticular modules which are classified as "dead end" filtration.
 Membrane elements work on a “Tangential” flow where there is a strong current of fluid moving across the membrane surface (crossflow) as well as some molecules permeating through the membrane.
 When a particle clogs to the membrane surface, the crossflow dislodges those particles and cleans that pore.
 Thus, these elements are self-cleaning and provide long element life.

 Can I use any brand of Membranes?